cockroachdb/movr/README.md

 `roachprod pgurl ${FULLNAME} --external` to get urls.
 Pick a url and use it to replace "[PGURL]" in the line below.

+Then create the database movr with `cockroach sql --insecure --url [PGURL] -e "create database movr;"`

 `docker run -it --rm natestewart/movr --url "[PGURL]/movr?sslmode=disable" --load --enable-ccl-features --reload-tables`

 *note we start movr with the `--enable-ccl-features` flag*